qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 - **Full Document:** Loads the full document from e.g. a blob store and passes the information to the LLM.
 ➡️ _Full document_
-- **Keyword Search:** A basic form of search where specific keywords are matched and the found chunks passed to the LLM.
+- **Keyword Search:** The generally most common form of search where specific keywords are matched and the found chunks passed to the LLM.
-➡️ _Chunks_
+➡️ _Chunking based_
 - **Semantic Search:** More advanced, it uses embeddings to find chunks with similar meanings, not just matching keywords.
-In RAG, semantic search paired with chunking helps the system understand the context of the question, improving the relevancy of the found chunks which leads to an improved quality of the LLM responses.
+In RAG, semantic search paired with chunking helps the LLM to understand the context of the question, improving the relevancy of the found chunks which leads to an improved quality of the LLM responses.
+The user usually asks semantic questions when using a chatbot, not "just a Google search".
+Therefore, search results based on semantic search work better with these kind of "seach query".
-➡️ _Chunks_
+➡️ _Chunking based_
 - **Knowledge Graphs:** Just lately retrieval methods based on graph databases got published by Microsoft[^2] and Neo4j[^3].
 Finding the right chunks for the question based on semantic graphs sounds promising.
+Using graphs enables us not only to match for keywords or the semantic of a chunk but also other neighbored chunks can be retrieved and provided.
+This gives the LLM more context to work with, which will improve the answer quality.
 Problem here is the generation of the graph.
-➡️ _Chunks_
+➡️ _Chunking based_
 - **API:** A very generic example is APIs.
 The RAG application can retrieve information from any API/source like the latest weather data, news, a Google search with some specific keywords -- you name it!
 The RAG application just passes the data to the LLM, and it will work with it.